ericmariodumrauf/la_casa_del_tapicero/wp-content/plugins/astra-sites/readme.txt

 8. Free Images by Pixabay right inside the WordPress media popup.

 == Changelog ==

+v4.1.1 - 20-March-2024
+- Fix: Import process was getting stuck after activating the plugin required for selected feature.

+v4.1.0 - 19-March-2024
+- New: Introduced local language support in AI building.
+- New: Added an upload image feature when selecting images for your site.
+- Improvement: Enhanced AI building for a better user experience.
+- Improvement: Consolidated Logo, Font, and Color Palette support into one screen on the Classic Builder.
+- Improvement: Enhanced and optimised code for an improved user experience.

 v4.0.13 - 21-February-2024
 - Fix: Resolved an issue where the AI description won't get generated on WordPress.com sites.